0sparsh2/memorable/docs/PUBLISHING.md

 # Publishing to PyPI

-This guide explains how to publish Memorable to PyPI so users can install it with `pip install memorable`.
+This guide explains how to publish Memorable to PyPI so users can install it with `pip install memorable-ai-ai`.

 ## Prerequisites